Actor Terry Jones’ children challenge his Will - but does suffering from dementia mean you can’t make a valid Will?

 You can contest a Will on the basis that it is invalid by relying on one or more of the following grounds:

-Alternatively, you may consider that the Will is valid but feel that you have not been sufficiently provided for (if at all) and therefore think about making a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
+You may alternatively consider that the Will is valid but feel that you have not been sufficiently provided for (if at all) and therefore think about making a claim under the Inheritance (Provision for Family and Dependants) Act 1975.

 Claims rarely begin with the issue of proceedings and most commonly initially involve correspondence between the parties and/or their lawyers.
 Setting out a good claim carefully and exploring another parties’ strengths and weaknesses is a necessary starting point, rather than getting drawn into emotive correspondence and making inflammatory allegations.
 Early disclosure can resolve disputes, as can obtaining expert reports.